Jerome's

 textual critical value because it bears on the question of the authenticity of

-the preface is indeed by Jerome, it would provide evidence that there were Greek
+indeed by Jerome, it would provide evidence that there were Greek copies in his

-copies in his day that contained the Comma, and that Jerome thought that others
+day that contained the Comma, and that Jerome thought that others who seem to

 for the Comma in the Old Latin Bible and various other sources before Jerome (see,